Click the "Array layout" button in the toolbar to open the interface.

 - The "First row position" is a sequence (e.g., input: 0,1,6).

-It should be noted that if the "Tilt", "Azimuth", "Pitch margin" are optimized simultaneously, for example, with 5 values for "Tilt", 5 values for "Azimuth", and 5 values for "Pitch margin", the software will calculate 5*5*5=125 times, it is not advisable to have too small a step size or too many optimization parameters.
+Optimization can be conducted on four parameters simultaneously.
+For example, with 5 values for "Tilt", 5 values for "Azimuth", and 5 values for "Pitch margin", the software will calculate 5*5*5=125 times, it is not advisable to have too small a step size or too many optimization parameters.

 Special function for "Pitch margin and "First row position"